 There has been some research that supports using neem oil in skin care.
 However, many studies had very small sample sizes, or weren’t done on humans.

 There are currently no studies on how neem oil affects moles, warts, or collagen production.
-However, one animal study found that it may help reduce tumors caused by skin cancers.
+However, found that it may help reduce tumors caused by skin cancers.

 Neem oil is safe for most people to use, but more studies need to be done on humans to determine if neem oil is an effective addition to your beauty regimen.